Histoires 〉〉 Séries 〉〉 Danaé : The Guardian 〉〉 Chapitre 〉〉 The End Of An Era

 Upon reaching the island’s entrance, I boarded a small boat, guided by a priestess, bound for the kingdom of Thanït.
 I stroked my wolf Altaïr, who grunted in response.
 He had been remarkably calm all day, perhaps sensing my mood.
 I gazed back at the island, watching until its people, buildings, and forests became indistinct blurs.
 A wave of sadness hit me again and tears cascaded down my cheeks.

-Une fois que les lecteurs ont acheté tous les chapitres d'une série, ils peuvent télécharger gratuitement l'histoire au format ePub à partir de leur espace membre.
+Une fois que les lecteurs ont acheté tous les chapitres d'une série, ils peuvent télécharger gratuitement l'histoire au format ePub depuis leur espace membre.

 Voir les commentaires sur ce chapitre Ajouter un commentaire sur ce chapitre